polkadot-fellows/Evaluations/evidence/krayt78/0004-2026-05-retention-rank-1.md

 ## Argument

 My focus throughout the period has mainly been on mentoring some new devs coming from the latest PBA program in Lisbon.
-In terms of actual code i am still tracking the ongoing Product `Currency` → `fungible` migration in `polkadot-sdk`, tracked under [paritytech/polkadot-sdk#226](https://github.com/paritytech/polkadot-sdk/issues/226): replacing the legacy `ReservableCurrency` / `LockableCurrency` patterns across
+In terms of actual code I finished working on the pallet-multisig migration and am still tracking the ongoing Product `Currency` → `fungible` migration in `polkadot-sdk`, tracked under [paritytech/polkadot-sdk#226](https://github.com/paritytech/polkadot-sdk/issues/226): replacing the legacy `ReservableCurrency` / `LockableCurrency` patterns across